kermitt2/biblio_glutton_harvester/Readme.md

 > python3 OAHarvester.py --dump output.json
 ```

+This dump is necessary for further usage and for accessing resources associated to an entry (listing million files directly with AWS S3 is by far too slow, we thus need a local index and a DB).

-Each entry having a successful OA link is present in the dump with the original JSON information as in the Unpaywall dataset, plus an UUID given by the attribute `id`.
+In the JSON dump, each entry having a successful OA link is present in the dump with the original JSON information as in the Unpaywall dataset, plus an UUID given by the attribute `id`.

 ```json
 {